nodemailer/smtp-server/DSN-IMPLEMENTATION.md

 This implementation maintains full backward compatibility:
 - Existing code will continue to work without changes
-- DSN parameters are optional and ignored if ENHANCEDSTATUSCODES is not advertised
+- DSN parameters are optional and ignored if DSN is not advertised
 - All existing SMTP functionality remains unchanged

 ## RFC Compliance